App version: 0.1.0

 The Takeaway

 Car appraisal is an important step when buying or selling a used vehicle.
-Whatever side of the deal you are on, It can put you in a better position for negotiation.Fortunately, there are a number of ways to get a car appraised, from free DIY appraisal using an online calculator to lender appraisals (also typically free) to professional appraisals (which involve paying a fee).
+Whatever side of the deal you are on, it can put you in a better position for negotiation.Fortunately, there are a number of ways to get a car appraised, including online calculators, lender appraisals, and professional appraisals.
 Which appraisal option will work best for you will depend on your needs.

 Frequently Asked Questions